Akron–Canton Airport

-Akron-Canton Airport covers 2,300 acre and has two runways: 01/19 is 7,601 feet long and 05/23 is 8,204 feet long.
+Akron–Canton Airport covers 2,300 acre and has two runways: 01/19 is 7,601 feet long and 05/23 is 8,204 feet long.

-The airport has a maintenance base for PSA Airlines, a regional carrier that flies under the American Eagle brand for American Airlines.
+The airport has a maintenance base for PSA Airlines, a regional carrier owned by the American Airlines Group that flies under the American Eagle brand.

 History

 Public funds for the construction of the airport were allocated during World War II for defense purposes, but construction stalled over a controversy relating to whether public funding of airport construction would be appropriate.
 As a result, private funding was essential to the initial construction of the airport, particularly in purchasing the land.

 The airport was dedicated on October 13, 1946, as the Akron–Canton–Massillon Airport; the name was later changed to Akron–Canton Regional Airport.
 Passenger air service began in 1948 when American, United, Capital, and Eastern airlines moved from the Akron Fulton International Airport.

 A permanent terminal was built in 1955 and expanded in 1962.
-In the summer of 2020, a new expansion was made to the terminal relocating gates from the original terminal to a new bi-level concourse.
-The gates and terminal area original to the 1960s are slated for demolition to make room for new aircraft parking areas.
+In the summer of 2020, a new expansion was made to the terminal, relocating gates from the original terminal to a new bi-level concourse.
+The original gates and terminal area from the 1960s are slated for demolition to make room for new aircraft parking areas.

+In 2021, the airport received $7.7 million from the Federal Aviation Administration to acquire snow removal equipment, rehabilitate taxiways and aviation aprons, rehabilitate existing lighting systems, and perform sealing along sections of taxiway surface area.